 STEP 1

 Open a terminal.
-For Ubuntu version 11.10 and 11.04, this can be done by opening Unity Dash.
+For Ubuntu versions 11.10 and 11.04, this can be done by opening Unity Dash.
 You can either click on the Ubuntu icon in the top panel or use the Windows key on your keyboard and type “Terminal” “and click on the content.
-On earlier versions, you can do this by going to Applications> Accessories> Terminal.
+You can do this on earlier versions by going to Applications> Accessories> Terminal.
 Alternative shortcut: CTRL ALT T.

 STEP 2

-For details on using the terminal to fix problematic drive errors from DVD or live install flash, you can go to this link :
+For details on using the terminal to fix problematic drive errors from DVD or live to install Flash, you can go to this link :

 https://help.ubuntu.com/community/Grub2/Installing#via_the_LiveCD_terminal